InfiniteCuriosity/Ethical_use_of_AI/README.md

 <b>Russ Recommendation: Never again ask AI about anything without setting up a team of rivals first.</b>

-<h4>Give the team of rivals a very specific task to do–The more specific, the better</h4>
+<h4>2.
+Give the team of rivals a very specific task to do–The more specific, the better</h4>

 The team's job is to produce a summary of the findings in the attached documents.
 Also include the top five findings from these results and give a rating to those findings.

 The AI system will return a set of recommendations, and rate those recommendations.
 You can set up the rating system any way you want (scale of 1-5, choice of bad/good/excellent, etc.).

-<h4>The critical, anti-syncophantic voice</h4>
+<h4>3.
+The critical, anti-syncophantic voice</h4>

 top five reasons why your recommendations might be wrong and rate those reasons your recommendations might be wrong.